dkhokhlov/CastService/README.md

 - refine class property visibilities and final modifiers
 - add more javadocs
 - add more Junit tests
+- measure Service throughput with big number of concurrent clients (contention)

 ## Build
 - build uses maven and JDK 1.8